Download progression document

 Show the children the arborist poster and tell the children that they are going to be arborists for this activity.

-Tell the children that they will be arborists and will be observant noticing which parts of a tree make different sounds.
+Tell the children that they will need to be observant, noticing which parts of a tree make different sounds.
 They will need to be collaborative like arborists and make sure they keep each other safe during the activity.

 Ask the children how they think they could make noise using a tree.